76616c6172/shellscripts/README.md

 ### g
 Go run wrapper, type `g <argument(s)>` instead of `go run <argument(s)>`

+### f
+Find wrapper, type `f <filename>` to search recursively for partial filenames in the current directory (does not search hidden folders or files)

 ### cheat <cmd>
 Curls helpful usage examples about the command from cheat.sh